ropensci/hydroscoper/README.md

   - Public Power Corporation.

-The Hydroscope’s data sets are in Greek, thus limiting their usefulness, and raw time series values are well structured as space seperated text files.
+The Hydroscope’s data sets are in Greek, thus limiting their usefulness, and raw time series values are well structured as space separated text files.

 `hydroscoper` covers most of Hydroscope’s sources and provides functions
 to:

-1. Transform the available tables and data sets into tidy dataframes.
+1. Transform the available tables and data sets into tidy data frames.
 2. Transliterate the Greek Unicode names to Latin.
 3. Translate various Greek terms to English.

-## Data sources in hydroscoper are:
+## Data sources

   - Ministry of Environment and Energy, National Observatory of Athens and Greek Prefectures, <http://kyy.hydroscope.gr/>